Akola Maharashtra, India Travel Guide

 Tracking and fixed fares.

-Compliance with local traffic rules is essential.
+Compliance with traffic in the town rules is essential.

 Roads can be different.
 Congestion is common, specifically in market areas and during peak hours.
 Some roads may be poorly maintained.